 We often make mistakes in our eating habits due, in large part, to the general misinformation we find in this field.
 One of the most common is to believe that taking fruit juices provides the same nutritional load as fresh pieces.
 But the truth is that, according to experts, consuming these foods either crushed or solid, does not cause the same reactions in our body.

 Years ago that the popularly known as smoothies (fruit juices) are present in all magazines and media dedicated to healthy living and good nutrition.
 Even celebrities recommend these juices often through their social networks and promote various brands dedicated to its manufacture and subsequent sale in the market.
 However, some studies indicate that they are not as healthy as they may lead us to believe.
+Keep reading: What sweets are harmful to health?

 Are fruit juices related to obesity?